Highway Safety Agencies Across Florida Launch “Arrive Alive”

 ~ Statewide initiative seeks to reduce fatalities on Florida’s roadways ~

-“DHSMV’s mission is to ensure all motorists on Florida roadways Arrive Alive,” said DHSMV Executive Director Terry L. Rhodes.
+“FLHSMV’s mission is to ensure all motorists on Florida roadways Arrive Alive,” said FLHSMV Executive Director Terry L. Rhodes.
 “The Arrive Alive initiative is the most comprehensive collaborative, data-driven campaign strictly devoted to safer roadways and communities.
 The initiative would not be possible without our partners, and we appreciate their support in pursuit of A Safer Florida.”

 The Arrive Alive initiative will incorporate law enforcement presence, media outreach and road safety assessments in high crash and high crime areas through a strategic and data driven approach.
 This approach will be shared with partners and will guide all activity throughout the initiative to ensure resources are targeted in the appropriate areas.